 In contrast, the NRS imposes a maximum moratorium of two years versus Michigan's five-year moratorium on business combinations.
 However, NRS 78.411 to 78.444, inclusive, regulate combinations more stringently.
 First, an interested stockholder is defined as a beneficial owner of 10% or more of the voting power.
-Second, the two-year moratorium can be lifted only by advance approval of the combination or the transaction by which such person first becomes an interested stockholder by a corporation's board of directors or unless the combination is approved by the board and 60% of the corporation's voting power not beneficially owned by the interested stockholder, its affiliates and associates, as opposed to Michigan's provision that allows interested stockholder approval at the time of such combination.
-Finally, after the two-year period, a combination remains prohibited unless (i) it is approved by the board of directors, the disinterested stockholders or a majority of the outstanding voting power not beneficially owned by the interested stockholders or a majority of the outstanding voting power not beneficially owned by the interested stockholder and its affiliates and associates or (ii) the interested stockholder satisfy certain fair value requirements.
+Second, the two-year moratorium can be lifted only by advance approval of the combination or the transaction by which such person first becomes an interested stockholder by a corporation's board of directors or unless the combination is approved by the board and 60% of the corporation's voting power not beneficially owned by the interested stockholder, its affiliates and associates, as opposed to Michigan's provision that allows interested stockholder combinations with stockholder approval at the time of such combination.
+Finally, after the two-year period, a combination remains prohibited unless (i) it is approved by the board of directors, the disinterested stockholders or a majority of the outstanding voting power not beneficially owned by the interested stockholder and its affiliates and associates or (ii) the interested stockholders satisfy certain fair value requirements.
 But note that these statutes do not apply to any combination of a corporation and an interested stockholder after the expiration of four years after the person first became an interested stockholder.
 The combinations statutes in Nevada apply only to Nevada corporations with 200 or more stockholders of record.
 As of March 7, 2025, the Company has fewer than 200 shareholders of record.